EliteDev0227/angular-component-tree-master/README.md

 If you like this, support the project by starring it!

 ## Angular supported version
-angular-tree-component supports angular 2.X.X releases, and AoT compilation.
-(And soon Angular 4).
+angular-tree-component supports angular 2.X.X releases, 4.X.X releases, and AoT compilation.

 ## Getting started, demo & full documentation
 Please refer to the full documentation: